-What are Exchange Days?
+What are Adoption Exchange Days?

-Exchange Days are events for approved adopters looking for children, and they feature the profiles of children who are waiting for adoptive families nationally.
+Adoption Exchange Days are events for approved adopters looking for children, and they feature the profiles of children who are waiting for adoptive families nationally.

-At an Exchange Day you get to meet a number of agencies, and have the opportunity to look at and discuss the children they have waiting.
+Adoption Match runs these events in conjunction with adoption agencies across the country.
+The Department for Education (DfE) also commission 6 national Adoption Exchange Days per year from Adoption Match.
+At an Adoption Exchange Day you get to meet a number of agencies, and have the opportunity to look at and discuss the children they have waiting.
 Importantly, you get to talk to them about you and what type of child or children you are looking for.

-Forthcoming Exchange Days
+Forthcoming Adoption Exchange Days

-What happens on an Exchange Day?
+What happens on an Adoption Exchange Day?

-You need to be an approved adopter to attend an Exchange Day.
+You need to be an approved adopter to attend an Adoption Exchange Day.
 You should speak to your social worker about attending the event; you may even want them to accompany you to the event.
-Due to the sensitive nature of the information about the children shared at the Exchange Days you will be required to sign a confidentiality agreement.
+Due to the sensitive nature of the information about the children shared at the Adoption Exchange Days you will be required to sign a confidentiality agreement.

-Exchange Days can be exhilarating as you might find information about your future children but they can also be emotional and overwhelming.
+Adoption Exchange Days can be exhilarating as you might find information about your future children but they can also be emotional and overwhelming.
 A lot of information is shared at these days about children and you get to talk directly with professionals from different agencies that are looking to find families for these children.
 Some of the agency stands might have videos of the children for you to watch.